Alfred Zack McElroy

 Alfred Zack "A.Z."
-McElroy was an American politician.
-He ran for mayor of Port Arthur, Texas with a slate of three other black candidates in 1977.
-The McElroy slate challenged incumbent mayor Bernis Sadler.
-The "torrid" election (as the Port Arthur News described it) led to the 1982 Supreme Court voting rights decision in City of Port Arthur v.
+McElroy (March 5, 1930October 10, 1990) was an American teacher and politician.
+After serving on the Port Arthur Board of Education, McElroy ran, in 1977, for mayor of Port Arthur, Texas with three other African American candidates.
+All African American candidates were defeated.
+A subsequent challenge to the federal district court and appeal to the U.S. Supreme Court, led to the voting rights decision in the landmark case of The City of Port Arthur v.
 United States.

+Biography

-Early life, family, and education
+Early years and education

 Alfred McElroy was born to Arthur Lewis McElroy and Clara J. Austin on March 5, 1930 outside Sour Lake, in Hardin County, Texas.
-He attended Wiley College in Marshall, Texas in the early 1950s.
-He earned a bachelor of science degree from Wiley College in 1953.
-He then served two years in the army and earned a master's degree in physical education at Washington State University.
+He attended Wiley College in Marshall and graduated with a bachelor of science degree in 1953.
+He then served two years in the U.S. army and graduated with a master's in physical education at Washington State University.

-Community leadership, early years
+Early career

-McElroy taught mathematics and science and served as an assistant coach at Lincoln High School in Port Arthur, TX from 1956-1965.
+McElroy taught mathematics and science and served as an assistant coach at Lincoln High School in Port Arthur, from 1956-1965.
 He became head coach of the Lincoln High School football team, the Bees, in about 1961 or 1962.
-He and his wife, Vernita Vital, had 4 children: 2 daughters and 2 sons.
+He and his wife, Vernita Vital, had four children.
 In 1973, McElroy married his second wife, Charlotte K. Smith.
 The two met through their work with the Economic Opportunity Commission of Southeast Texas.

 McElroy also served as an election precinct judge and he served with the Boy Scouts as the committee chairman of the Beauchamp Scout District.

+Political career

 Port Arthur Board of Education

 McElroy entered the race for the Port Arthur school board in February 1966.
-The Port Arthur News described him as a local insurance agent and former head football coach at Lincoln High School.
-What the newspaper didn't mention was that McElroy had been fired from his position as head coach when he voiced his concern that football players at the local white high school had their own washing machines for their uniforms, new helmets for every player, and other equipment.
+The Port Arthur News described him as a local insurance agent and former head football coach at Lincoln High School; and didn't mention was that McElroy was fired from his position as head coach when he voiced concerns that football players at the local white high school had washing machines for their uniforms, new helmets for every player, and other equipment.
 Football players at Lincoln, the black high school, did not have the same equipment.
 McElroy's wife washed the players uniforms.
 After ten years in leadership at Lincoln High School, McElroy was well-known in the black community.
 He swept the elections in April 1966 to become the first black member of the Port Arthur Board of Education.
-While serving on the board over the next decade, he often served as board president.
+Over the ensuing decade, he often served as president of the board.

-Sources for this information include this Youtube video, in which Danny Linden reads from an article shown on screen.
-The article appears to be published in the Port Arthur News or in the Port Arthur Newsmakers.